 At the master's level, recent college graduates, as well as established professionals who are seeking to advance their careers, study alongside those who are pursuing professional opportunities and personal growth in a newly chosen career.
-Several hundred international students pursue graduate degrees in our School each year.
+Several hundred international students pursue graduate degrees in at Steinhardt each year.

 Our PhD programs attract a small and highly select group of students who are committed to research and scholarly advancement in preparation for academic careers in colleges and universities or who seek the highest applied or clinical preparation for leadership positions in their professional fields.

 Our Office of Student Affairs provides extensive support for all students as they pursue their studies.

 More than 260 full-time faculty in 11 separate departments form the academic core of our School – teaching, undertaking research, leading curricular reform, developing and implementing innovative field-based projects, and providing leadership in professional organizations throughout the country.
 Their work is supported by a carefully selected corps of highly trained scholars and professionals who serve as adjunct faculty.